tonethar/IGME-330-Fall-2021/weekly/week-03A-notes.md

 ## III.
 Breakout Groups

 - Your mission (with a partner) is to write code that downloads and displays info about popular Star Wars characters
-- A common Ajax programaming [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) is to send mutiple Ajax requests to a web server by looping over a collection of URLs - meaning that the browser could be making 5,10,20 or more requests within a few microseconds.
+- A common Ajax programaming [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) is to send mutiple Ajax requests to a web server by looping over a collection of URLs - meaning that the browser could be making 5,10,20 or more requests within a few milliseconds.
 This *rarely* works well.
-Either the web browser will choke, or the server will return 404 or 500 errors because you are hitting it with too many requests in ashort amount of time.
-Writing code like this also marks you as a *newbie*, and it isn't the kind of thing that you want a potential emplyer to see
+Either the web browser will choke, or the server will return `404` or `500` errors because you are hitting it with too many requests in a short amount of time.
+Writing code like this also marks you as a *newbie*, and it isn't the kind of thing that you want a potential employer to see
+- Instead, you will *chain* API calls so that when the first API call returns, you will then make a second API call and so on
+- The web service endpoint you will use has information on Star Wars characters - this one returns JSON about Luke Skywalker - https://swapi.dev/api/people/
-- XXX
+-

 ## III-A. Screenshot of completed version